Skip to main content

 Levels drop due to low energy availability, signaling famine to the hypothalamus and further suppressing reproductive and thyroid function.

 This systemic downregulation is a survival strategy.
-By slowing the (via thyroid hormone) and shutting down reproductive capacity (via gonadal hormones), the body attempts to close the gap between energy expenditure and energy availability.
+By slowing the metabolic rate (via thyroid hormone) and shutting down reproductive capacity (via gonadal hormones), the body attempts to close the gap between energy expenditure and energy availability.
 The symptoms experienced ∞ fatigue, cold intolerance, weight gain, low libido ∞ are the direct, tangible results of these intelligent, albeit distressing, hormonal adaptations.
 Recognizing these signals is the first step toward adjusting the protocol to work with your biology.

 Academic